 W3 Total Cache

-The other caching plugin that you can use in the “Minification and Caching” section is W3 Total Cache.
+The third caching plugin that you can use in the “Minification and Caching” section is W3 Total Cache.
 The process of setting this up is exactly the same as the one for WP Fastest Cache.

 To use this plugin, first click on the “Install Now” button that can be found next to it: